Advertisement

 What to Do in Downtown Gilroy

-Family and Outdoor Activities in Gilroy
+Family and Outdoor Activities in and Near Gilroy

-If you’re traveling with children, there’s plenty to keep the kids entertained.
-Gilroy Gardens Family Theme Park lets the younger crowd enjoy an assortment of mellow rides, including gentle roller coasters, trains, and paddle boats.
-But the park is most famous for its Circus Trees, 25 uniquely shaped trees that were created by using innovative grafting techniques.
-Nearby, there are two oases where you can explore Gilroy’s gorgeous landscapes.
-At Mt.
+There are two other oases just outside the city where you can explore Gilroy’s gorgeous landscapes: At Mt.
 Madonna County Park, visitors can hike or even go horseback trail riding amidst the park’s 4,600 acres dominated by redwood forests.
-Or step back into the area’s Native American past at Chitactac-Adams Heritage County Park.
 On the other (eastern) side of Gilroy’s outskirts you’ll find Coyote Lake Harvey Bear Ranch County Park, which offers 35 miles of trails in the Diablo Range.
 And if you forgot your hiking clothes, you’re bound to find something to wear in one of the 145 stores at the Gilroy Premium Outlets.
 It’s also home to the California Welcome Center Gilroy, a great source for local information.

 Featured Gilroy